nathan-gilbert/graphworks/README.md

 ## A Python module for efficient graph theoretic programming

-This is a very old project I created for my undergrad capstone project.
+**NOTE** This is a very old project I created for my undergrad capstone project.
-It's not in a working state at the moment but I'm bringing it back to life.
+It's not in a working state at the moment, but I'm bringing it back to life.

 ## Usage